alibaba/java-dns-cache-manipulator/README.md

 ## 🎨 Requirement Scenario

-1. The domain name is hard-coded in some libraries, and have to modify the `host file` binding to do the test(eg. unit test, integration test).
+1. The domain name is hard-coded in some libraries, and have to modify the `host file` binding to do the test(e.g. unit test, integration test).
 Turn out:
     - Generally, developers do not have the permission to modify the `host file` on the continuous integration machine, which leads to the continuous integration of the project fail.
         - In fact, because of this, the demand for this library was born. 😣 🔫
         - Unit testing requires each developer to do some host binding on the development machine, which increases configuration operations and is tedious and repetitive.
 2. Some functions require domain names instead of IPs as input parameters, such as HTTP gateways or web applications with domain name restrictions.
     - In this case, you need a domain name to connect to the IP of the test machine; Or need use a test domain name that does not exist yet, but you do not want to or can not configure the DNS.
 3. In the performance test,
-    - want to skip lookup DNS through network (bypass the DNS resolution consumption), so that stress testing pays more attention to server response, and stress testing can fully reflects the performance of the core implementation code.
+    - want to skip lookup DNS through network (bypass the DNS resolution consumption), so that stress testing pays more attention to server response, and stress testing can fully reflect the performance of the core implementation code.
     - DNS cache can be set dynamically instead of inflexible ways such as modifying host files and http links.
     - A `JVM` process can have a set of domain name binding without affecting other JVM, be able to run stress testing with multi-scenario and multi-domain binding.
 4. When opening the `SecurityManager` in `Java` (such as a web application in the Web container `Tomcat`), `Java`'s DNS will not be expired by default.
 If the IP bound to the domain name changes, you can reset the DNS through this library.
-    - Set the running JVM DNS Cache through the `DCM` Tool. application **need not** contain `DCM` Library dependency (ie. `Jar`).
+    - Set the running JVM DNS Cache through the `DCM` Tool. application **need not** contain `DCM` Library dependency (i.e. `Jar`).
     - Or call the method of `DCM` Library through the execution entry, such as remote call or [`jvm-ssh-groovy-shell`](https://github.com/palominolabs/jvm-ssh-groovy-shell).
       The application **need** contain `DCM` Library dependency (ie `Jar`).